-The Value Disciplines Model, a classic Strategy framework by Michael Treacy and Fred Wiersema in the mid-90s, follows this same line of thinking.
-Specifically, Treacy and Wiersema suggests 3 “Value Disciplines” to choose from that can act as a central piece that shapes every subsequent plan and decision a company makes.
+The Value Disciplines Model, a classic Strategy framework developed by Michael Treacy and Fred Wiersema in the mid-90s, follows this same line of thinking.
+Specifically, Treacy and Wiersema suggest 3 “Value Disciplines” to choose from that can act as a central piece that shapes every subsequent plan and decision a company makes.
 These 3 Value Disciplines are depicted below.

 Operational Excellence (OpEx)

 OpEx is the first Value Discipline, focused on providing customers with reliable products at competitive prices, delivered with minimal difficulty.
 Strength in OpEx ensures delivery of a combination of quality, price, and ease of purchase that no one in the market can match.

 Achieving Operational Excellence requires the successful implementation of an Integrated Business Execution System, comprised of 4 building blocks:

 - Strategy Deployment – The process that aligns and links business strategy and execution.
 A common Lean framework for Strategy Deployment is Hoshin Kanri.

 - Performance Management – Performance Management that translates strategic initiatives into measurable KPIs and goals.

 - Process Excellence – Process Excellence is all about continuous business process improvement.
 The well designed, efficient, and effective Management, Value Chain, and Support Processes necessary to deliver world class results.